Theatre Development Trust

 - Go Live Theatre Projects: A theatre education charity dedicated to bringing the magic of theatre into the lives of young people

-- Accessible Theatres Scheme: Six theatres awarded a total of £25,000 in October 2020 to make their buildings more inclusive
+- Accessible Theatres Scheme: The Theatre Development Trust funded six theatres with a total of £25,000 in October 2020 to make their buildings more inclusive (administered through Theatres Trust)

 - Theatre Artists Fund (2020-2022): Emergency relief programme that distributed £9.9 million to 9,964 theatre freelancers affected by COVID-19